onlexnet/sin-net-reports/.docs/ADR_002_events_serialization.md

-Context: Data serialization opf events may be textural or binary
+Context: Data serialization of events may be textual or binary

 Decision: We decided to go with textual (JSON) representation